 As towns and cities grew in medieval times there was a growing demand for everyday items such as salt, metals and textiles and more products became available as the medieval era progressed.
 Medieval merchants sold items such food, clothing, shoes, weapons, furniture and beer which the Merchants sold to the medieval people in the towns, villages and cities.

 Medieval merchants indulged in trade and commerce.
 The word “merchant” itself has roots in the Latin language word “mercari” which means “to traffic”.
-Thus a medieval merchant was someone who travelled from place to place for the sake of business.
+Thus a medieval merchant was someone who traveled from place to place for the sake of business.

 There were various types of medieval merchants.
 Broadly speaking, medieval merchants fell into one of the two categories of wholesale merchants and retail merchants.

-For medieval merchants operating in the markets, morning was the most active time of the day.
+For medieval merchants operating in the markets, the morning was the most active time of the day.
 It was at this time that they sold their goods in the market.
 Things quieted down in the afternoon so merchants who were late could be at a loss.

-Rich medieval merchant’s used expensive clothes with better materials and brighter colours, as they travelled to exotic locations where it was cheap to buy products, they were able to buy different and lavish costumes made from exotic materials such as silk fairly cheaply.
+Rich medieval merchant’s used expensive clothes with better materials and brighter colors, as they travelled to exotic locations where it was cheap to buy products, they were able to buy different and lavish costumes made from exotic materials such as silk fairly cheaply.

 Medieval merchant guilds came into being after the lords and owners of the land imposed high taxes on trade.
 Thus these guilds were formed to safeguard the interests of the medieval merchants and to regulate the tax imposed on them.

-Medieval merchants houses were in much better shape compared to the houses of the common people.
+Medieval merchants’ houses were in much better shape compared to the houses of the common people.
 Initially, medieval merchants lived in small houses made of stone and wood but with the passage of time, as their status and importance grew in society, they began to build large houses.

-During the early medieval times, trade opportunities were less and thus medieval merchants did not enjoy great wealth.
+During the early medieval times, trade opportunities were less, and thus medieval merchants did not enjoy great wealth.
 However, during the middle and particularly late medieval times, trade with other countries increased and thus was further impacted by the discovery of new sea routes and lands.

-But medieval merchants formed guilds to safeguard their interest and regulate taxes.
-With the discovery of new sea routes and increase in international trade, many medieval merchants became quite wealthy and powerful.
+But medieval merchants formed guilds to safeguard their interests and regulate taxes.
+With the discovery of new sea routes and an increase in international trade, many medieval merchants became quite wealthy and powerful.